Virus outbreak delays Census counting off-campus students

 Because college students often leave campuses before May, the Census Bureau had planned to send out census takers to interview students in off-campus housing in mid-April.
 But that has been delayed since universities across the U.S. have sent their students home because of coronavirus concerns.

-More than half of college and universities had planned to provide information on their students to the Census Bureau using administrative records.
+More than half of college and universities had planned to provide information about their on-campus students to the Census Bureau using administrative records.
 For schools that had planned to distribute paper forms to students living on campus, the Census Bureau is now contacting them to see if they want to change their preference.

 Even if college and university students have been sent home by their schools, they should be counted at where they live at school, the Census Bureau said.